 |PSPGEN054||Use complex workplace communication strategies|

 |BSBWHS401||Implement and monitor WHS policies, procedures and programs to meet legislative requirements|

 Other electives may be selected in accordance with the packaging rules of this qualification.
 For information with regards to the selection of different elective units, please contact your trainer or our office.

-This program is currently only available via RPL.
-Participants with previous investigative experience may apply for a Recognition of Prior Learning (RPL) assessment.
+Participants with previous fraud control experience may apply for a Recognition of Prior Learning (RPL) assessment.
 This alternate assessment method may reduce the amount of time required to complete this qualification and may reduce the cost.
 Refer to RPL for more information.

 Suggested pathways for further study after completion of this qualification include:

 - PSP60116 Advanced Diploma of Government (Workplace Inspection/Investigations/Fraud Control)